 - Sustainable Communities: community services, public participation, sustainability measures

-- Compare pollinator communities between managed emergent wetlands and adjacent croplands,
+- Compare pollinator communities between passively and actively managed emergent wetlands throughout the flowering season.

-- Assess impact of management strategies on pollinator species abundance and diversity, and
+- Assess the impact of different management strategies on species diversity.

-- Document whether pollinator visiting flowers in wetlands are also visiting flowers in adjacent croplands.
+- Document whether pollinators visiting flowers in wetlands are also visiting flowers in adjacent croplands.